 - Disbursement of funds was seen as being inefficient as the funds have to go through numerous steps and are not directly transferred to the farmer or the micro irrigation supplier/ implementer - b.
-Area ceiling limit (5 ha)
+The area ceiling limit of 5 Ha per beneficiary21 impedes the growth of micro irrigation.
+Several

 - c.
-Lack of focus on water scarcity issues - d.
 Lack of uniform scheme implementation: The implementation of the scheme varied drastically from state to state.
-In some states, the parallel involvement of more than one department with the MIS implementing agency resulted in inefficiencies and confusion - e.
+In some states, the parallel involvement of more than one department with the MIS implementing agency resulted in inefficiencies and confusion - d.
 Inadequacy of guidelines, especially with respect to the cost structure of micro irrigation components for subsidy release (BOQ's for drip and sprinkler systems), resulted in improper estimation of cost and subsidy amounts